A Guide to The Pubs of Windsor

 The Carpenter’s Arms (Market Street)

 The Carpenter’s Arms has some lovely beers.
 Every visit is a mini beer festival in itself.
 The building has some lovely old Victorian features although it is far older than that and a quick trip down the stairs reveals the cellars where various gnarly old locals will tell you tall tales of secret tunnels into the castle and ghostly goings on.
 The Carpenters Won the CAMRA (Slough Windsor and Maidenhead) pub of the year award in both 2013 and 2014.
+John, who was Landlord at the time has since moved on to the Queen Charlotte Pub, just down the road.

 The King and Castle Pub a little way down the hill, on Thames Street (part of the J D Wetherspoon pub chain) is recommended as a lovely place for Sunday Morning coffee.